Let’s Create a More Caring, Just World Where No One is THE OTHER and We All Belong

 Othering is more than simply perceiving people as different; it involves a judgment that groups of humans are inherently inferior, “less than,” and a perceived threat to the dominant group’s way of life in some way.
 This judgement is a degradation and denigration, often leading to bullying, demonization and dehumanization of entire groups of people.
 Othering creates a hierarchy of human value; genocide is the most extreme form of Othering.

 Think of Othering as bullying, discrimination and oppression of both individuals and groups perceived as The Other.
 There is a spectrum of Othering beliefs and behaviors found in individuals, reinforced in our systems and institutions…in our culture and society.
 Bullying is the behavior that grows out of an ideology based on fear and Othering.
 Pay attention: It is all around us during this Election Season 2016.

-short version: Create a world based on caring, justice and diversity — genuine unity in diversity — not a world of fragmentation and destruction.
+SHORT VERSION: Create a world based on caring, justice, equity and diversity — genuine unity in diversity — not a world of fragmentation and destruction.